Organizations - Configuration and Management of Multi-Tenant Use

 Organization Dashboards and Stats

-Statistics for linked sites and profiles are valid for the duration of their attachment to the organization.
-You can easily switch between organizations to view their statistics.
+Statistics for linked sites and profiles are valid for the duration of the attachment to the organization.
+You can easily switch between for viewing stats for any organization.

 Organization Selector

-Account operators and organization users can view the UI from the perspective of any organization using the organization selector at the top right of the screen.
+Account operators and organization users can view the UI from the perspective of any organization using the organizations selector at top right of screen.
 This selector appears to the right of the Primary Account selector.
-All primary account operators can see all organization views, while organization users can only see organizations they have been assigned to.
+All primary account operators can see all organization views.
+Organization users can only see organizations they have been assigned to.

 Choosing any organization from the selector will filter all UI screens as if viewing from the chosen organization.